sidharth0024/ai-study-planner/README.md

 🎯 Problem Solved
 Engineering students struggle with complex subjects, prerequisites, deadlines, and limited study time.
 Traditional planners fail because they don't understand cognitive load, topic dependencies, and personal confidence levels.

+As, I am a Full Stack Web-Developer Intern I have created a Effective Web Application based Solution on this problem.
+My solution has Simple and Fast Paced UI so no Time Wastage and Easy Print Outs of the Generated Stratergy and much more features!

 My solution creates SMART study plans that:

 Allocate more time to weak subjects automatically